iwasahighwayman/my-white-whale/README.md

 Oh, and the product needed to be modestly priced, as I would need multiple strands of lighting to achieve the desired effect.
 Plus being outdoors, invariably there would be failures that would need replacements.

+# Iteration #1: Purchase batteries in bulk

 In the end, most of the requirements could be met, but not all of them.
 I found an LED lighting unit which does not have the darkness-on, but it does have a 6-hour on / 18-hour off timer.
 It is designed for outdoor use and is reasonably sturdy and waterproof.

 There are multiple lighting modes, such as alternating blinking, fade in and out, flashing which was just annoying and steady-on.

 Being a simple man, we went with steady-on.

 The lighting unit is operated by three "AA" batteries, at 4.5 Volts total.

+In order to wrap around the two outdoor columns, plus across the span, i needed a total of three LED lighting units.

 I wondered: how long can three batteries last with LED lights steady-on for six hours each day.

 I was somewhat surprised that the batteries actually lasted for about one month.

-I thought "_At first I thought, that's not too bad ..._", swapped in three fresh "AA" batteries, reset the timer, and we were back in business.
+I thought "_At first I thought, that's not too bad ..._", swapped in three fresh "AA" batteries, times three lighting units so nine batteries total, reset the timer, and we were back in business.

-But after a few months, I had this small pile of dead "AA" batteries.
+But after a few months, I had this not-so-small pile of dead "AA" batteries.
 Our town has a yard where they can be properly disposed, so we dropped them off.

 A little while later, I sort-of felt guilty about the waste.